 Turkey is a tiny town located in the state of North Carolina.
 With a population of 212 people and just one neighborhood, Turkey is the 552nd largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Turkey is generally considered to be a blue-collar town.
-75.68% of the Turkey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Turkey is a blue-collar town, with 75.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Turkey is a town of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Turkey who work in management occupations (10.14%), office and administrative support (9.46%), and maintenance occupations (2.03%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Turkey is worth considering.